-- Have one person in your family be the spokesperson to the contractor.
+- Have one person in your family be the spokesperson for the contractor.
 This will limit confusion and delays.

 - Store as many things in the work area as possible.